 Say’s Law and the Macroeconomics of Supply

-Say’s law reminds us that supply creates its own demand can be a good approximation for the long run.
+Say’s law that supply creates its own demand does seem a good approximation for the long run.
 Over periods of some years or decades, as the productive power of an economy to supply goods and services increases, total demand in the economy grows at roughly the same pace.
-However, over shorter time horizons of a few months or even years, recessions or even depressions occur in which firms, as a group, seem to face a lack of demand for their products.
+However, over shorter time horizons of a few months or even years, recessions, or even depressions, occur in which firms, as a group, seem to face a lack of demand for their products.
+(20)

 Keynes’ Law and the Macroeconomics of Demand